lexuancuong/aws-saa-c03/Storage.md

 - Use case: generate thumbnails of images uploaded to S3
 - Can create as many S3 events as desired
 - Asynchronous events
-- Amazon EventBridge support delivering all messages to over 18 AWS services as destinations
+- Usually go to Amazon EventBridge, Amazon EventBridge supports delivering all messages to over 18 AWS services as destinations.
 - Can also configure to send S3 events to SNS, SQS and lambda
   - Need to set up destination's policy to allow S3 notification send message to